Sturla22/Milight-serial/README.md

 By following [this](https://getpocket.com/a/read/780694748) tutorial you can get a serial connection to your milight bridge.

+*note:* you can stop your raspberry pi from writing stuff to the serial on startup by disabling the terminal over serial.
+To do this you run:
+>sudo raspi-config

+select: 8.
+Advanced Options, A8 Serial, and choose No

 Instead of using the program given in the tutorial you can use this to control your lights directly from your raspberry pi (or from any serial capable computer really)